Vemundvik Municipality

 Vemundvik is a former municipality in the old Nord-Trøndelag county, Norway.
 The 247 km2 municipality existed from 1838 until its dissolution in 1964 (although it was originally much larger in 1838).
-By 1964, the municipality roughly corresponded to the mainland areas north of the river Namsen in what is now the municipality of Namsos in Trøndelag county.
+By 1964, the municipality roughly corresponded to the mainland areas north of the river Namsen in what is now Namsos Municipality in Trøndelag county.
 From 1838 until about 1942, the administrative centre was the village of Vemundvik where Vemundvik Church is located.
 After 1941, the municipal offices and administration was headquartered in the town of Namsos (which was technically not part of the municipality).

-History
+Prior to its dissolution in 1963, the 239 km2 municipality was the 337th largest by area out of the 689 municipalities in Norway.
+Vemundvik Municipality was the 445th most populous municipality in Norway with a population of about 1,943.
+The municipality's population density was 8.1 PD/km2 and its population had increased by 10.1% over the previous 10-year period.

+General information

-The municipality of Vemundvik was established on 1 January 1838 (see formannskapsdistrikt law).
-In 1846, the village of Namsos was declared to be a ladested, which mean that it was split from the municipality of Vemundvik.
-The new town (Ladested Namsos) had 591 inhabitants and the rest of Vemundvik was called Namsos herred or Namsos landdistrikt and it had 908 residents after the split.
+The parish of Vemundvik was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+In 1846, the village of Namsos was declared to be a ladested, which mean that it was removed from Vemundvik Municipality.
+The new town (Ladested Namsos) had 591 inhabitants and the rest of Vemundvik Municipality was renamed Namsos herred or Namsos landdistrikt and it had 908 residents after the split.

-On 1 January 1891, the municipality of Namsos herred was divided again.
-The southern district of the municipality (population: 1,387) became the new municipality of Klingen and the northern district (population: 1,088) became the new municipality of Vemundvik (bringing back the old name).
+On 1 January 1891, the southern district of the Namsos herred municipality (population: 1,387) was separated to become the new Klingen Municipality and the remaining northern district (population: 1,088) was renamed Vemundvik Municipality (bringing back the old name for the area).

 Areas of Vemundvik lying adjacent to the town of Namsos were later annexed by the town on numerous occasions.
 On 1 January 1882, an area with 109 inhabitants was moved to the town.
 On 1 July 1921 an area with 927 inhabitants was again transferred to Namsos.
 Then, on 1 July 1957, another area with a population of 6 was transferred to Namsos.